shawnantonucci/Conways-Life/src/public/GameOfLife.md

 and changes state rendering one time.
 To get my state to render on each change I had to do some research and found an article by Dan Abromov explaining how to re render on each change with hooks.
 Using a custom hook we have a setInterval function where we pass our game logic function in as a callback along with a game speed we then can use two useEffects to get our updated state at every state change.

+For styling I used semantic UI for the buttons I am using to play, pause or clear out the automaton.
+I have a group of buttons to choose your default speed and a group of buttons to change the initial grid size. then last but not least a group of buttons with preset cells that do some pretty cool animations with the automaton grid.

+When building out the presets I built them so that they would scale no matter the grid size by looping over the grid and finding the middle. after getting the middle I used bracket notation to pick on an x, y axis of what additional cells I wanted and where I wanted them.